Dans-labs/formats/source/development.md

 ```

 Use this command to publish the website in `site` to GitHub pages.
+In fact, this steps also performs the previous `make` and `build` steps.
+So you can completely publish the current contents with a single invocation of the build script.

 Behind the screens, mkdocs will collect the contents of `site`, store it in a separate
 branch call `gh-pages`, and push the `gh-pages` branch to GitHub.
 From there, GitHub takes over, and will publish the contents it finds in `gh-pages`